 Step 5: Analyze

 Finally, enough data is collected, cleaned up, and classified.
-All that’s left is to draw conclusions from it.
+All that’s left is to draw conclusions from your detailed spend analysis.
 Discover whether you can afford to cut costs in certain categories or renegotiate agreements with specific vendors.

-Measure your spending according to predetermined key performance indicators to track how well each taxonomy should be performing.
+Measure your total spend according to predetermined key performance indicators to track how well each taxonomy should be performing.
 Make adjustments accordingly to improve future spending.

 Creating Reports with Your Findings